tnc-ca-geo/diversion/README.md

 ## 3. Create a project directory named ```diversion```

 We need a directory where the project will live.
 On a windows machine, I have a folder located at "C:\ArcScratch" to hold my working files.
-You may use another directory like "C:\Users\USERNAME\Documents\ArcGIS" where USERNAME is your user name for your computer.
+You may use another directory like "C:\Users\USERNAME\Documents\workspace" where USERNAME is your user name for your computer.
 I find working in that directory difficult because it changes for each user.
 Either way, pick a location to store your files for this project.
 Some of the files are quite large so make sure you have a several GB of free space.
 I will refer to this location as PATH.
 In the "Anaconda Prompt" window, navigate to this location by using the "cd" notation for "change directory".
 Type in "cd" a space, and your PATH name.
 For me it is

 ```
-cd C:\ArcScratch
+cd C:\Users\kklausmeyer\Documents\workspace
 ```

 For you it may be different.
 Now the prompt should read "(base) PATH>" where PATH is your path.